phalcon/documentation/docs/tutorial-basic.md

 }
 ```

-> **NOTE**: Note that the public properties of the model correspond to the names of the fields in our table.
+!!! info "NOTE"

-{: .alert .alert-info }
+    Note that the public properties of the model correspond to the names of the fields in our table.

 ## Setting a Database Connection
 In order to use a database connection and subsequently access data through our models, we need to specify it in our bootstrap process.
 A database connection is just another service that our application has, that can be used throughout our application: